Julia Jackson grew up sensitive to the environment, but the desire to take action hit her in 2017.

-That was the year wildfires forced Julia Jackson’s family, proprietors of Jackson Family Wines for nearly 40 years, to evacuate their ranch in Sonoma County.
+That was the year wildfires forced Jackson’s family, proprietors of Jackson Family Wines for nearly 40 years, to evacuate their ranch in Sonoma County.
 For Jackson, the wildfires were a visceral warning that climate change isn’t a future problem—it’s a right-now problem.

 While climate action is happening all around us, many people confront a simple but seemingly daunting question: What can I do?

 We put the question to Julia Jackson and three other leaders in the sustainability movement: What can we do to have an impact on climate change?

 The answers might surprise you.
 Day-to-day actions—from what you read to where you bank—can have an impact on our planet.